T-Wainwright/zCFD_Utils/Tutorials/README.md

 "The optimimum number of execution tasks $ntask should match the total number of sockets (usually two per node) **not** the number of cores."

-From personal experience this may be true for HPC nodes, but if you're running the code locally for development purposes, then best results are achieved by setting this to the total number of CPU's you want to use.
+This applies for large multi-node HPC jobs using hybrid OpenMP and MPI, but running the code locally for development purposes will be  purely MPI, then best results are achieved by setting this to the total number of CPU's you want to use.
 To find the total number of CPU's you have available, run the `lscpu` command which should give you following readout:

 ```
 Architecture:                    x86_64